mui/toolpad/docs/data/toolpad/connecting-to-datasources/postgreSQL.md

    ![Postgres configuration](/static/toolpad/postgres-query-2.png)

-   - On the left side we have a textarea where we can pass **SQL** query.
+   - On the left is a SQL query editor.

    - On the right is a table for previewing results.